cmsolson75/nanograd/notes.md

 Phase 1: Goal, train a simple demo net, archetecture should be simple and work.
 Backward pass should work for what you need it to.
 Everything is minimal, no need for a optimizer class, or a trainer, just do it by hand.

+Phase 2: Sklearn datasets test
+- Get all major ops implemented
+- Match pytorch performance on Sklearn datasets

-Phase 2: Goal: MNIST MLP
+Phase 3: Goal: MNIST MLP
-- Setup GitHub
-- Tensor: Full Ops implementation with testing
+- Tensor: Full testing suite against pytorch.
-- Optimizer: SGD w Momentum and L2 regularization
-- Trainer: Basic Eval Loops
+- MNIST Dataset
+- Cifar10 Dataset
+- Dataloader
+- MLP MNIST Training run

-Phase 3: Goal: state_save, adam, adamw, batch_norm, data_loader(mnist, cifar10)
+Phase 3: Goal: state_save, adam, adamw, batch_norm

 Phase 4: Conv & Pooling